typedb/typedb-docs/0001-typedb/01-start/04-iam-schema.md

   - Attribute types
 - Rules

-Read the schema documentation to better understand the terminology of TypeDB schemas.
+The [schema](../02-dev/02-schema.md) page will later provide more information to better understand the terminology of TypeDB schemas.

 The main entity types in the IAM schema:

-- Subject — Active entity in the [system] that performs operations on objects.
+- Subject — Active entity in the _system_ that performs operations on objects.
-  - User — Human or IT entity possibly interacting with the [system] from outside of the [system] boundary.
+  - User — Human or IT entity possibly interacting with the _system_ from outside of the _system_ boundary.
     - Person — User with `credentials`, `email`, and `full-name` attributes.
   - User-group — A group of users that share the same role.
-- Object — Passive entity in the [system], that contains or receives information, and upon which subjects perform operations.
+- Object — Passive entity in the _system_, that contains or receives information, and upon which subjects perform operations.
-  - Resource — Anything usable or consumable in the [system].
+  - Resource — Anything usable or consumable in the _system_.
-    - File — File in some filesystem with path [to the file] and size (in KB) attributes.
+    - File — File in some filesystem with `path` (to the file) and `size` (in KB) attributes.
   - Resource-collection — A collection of resources on which the same operations can be performed.
 - Action — An operation or operation set that can be performed on a specific type of object.
 Its name is stored in the `action-name` attribute.

 <div class="note">
 [Note]
-In the list above some of the entities have attributes that are mentioned in their description.
+In the list above some entities have attributes that are mentioned in their description.
 </div>

 The main relation types in the IAM schema:

 - Permission — A relation that relates a subject to a specific access.
-- Access — A relation that relates an object to a valid action performed on the object.
+- Access — A relation that relates an object to a valid action performed on it.

 The types mentioned above combined together in a schema will look like this: